brcosm/AmazonSDB/README.md

 --------------------
-A full list of SDB Operations (queries) can be found here: http://docs.amazonwebservices.com/AmazonSimpleDB/latest/DeveloperGuideindex.html?SDB_API_Operations.html Currently, the following of these are implemented:
+A full list of SDB Operations (queries) can be found here: http://docs.amazonwebservices.com/AmazonSimpleDB/latest/DeveloperGuideindex.html?SDB_API_Operations.html Currently, the following of these are implemented: (Covers the full domain as of 8/14/2012)
 * ListDomains
 * DomainMetadata
 * CreateDomain